you need this much padding?

 Overview

 Use Open Library search results to identify the right book and cover, then build a covers.openlibrary.org image URL.
-Prefer cover IDs from search results when available because they avoid ISBN mismatch issues across editions.
+Prefer cover_i cover IDs from search results when available because ISBN cover lookups can silently point to the wrong edition or an unrelated book.

 Official docs: